-Are you expecting excess funds from your federal financial aid funds?
+Are you expecting excess funds from your federal student aid (FSA)?

-Many students using federal financial aid ask what happens if they receive more federal financial aid than they need to pay for tuition and course material fees.
+Many students using FSA funds ask what happens if they receive more funding than they need to pay for tuition and course materials fees.
 This article will help answer some of those questions.

 How funds are awarded

-Federal financial aid funds are awarded based on a number of factors and on an academic year basis.
-The University defines an academic year as the time it takes a student to successfully complete at least 24 credit hours and 30 weeks of instructional time.
+FSA funds are awarded based on a number of factors and on an academic year basis.
+The length of an academic year varies by program level, version and course length.

-Generally, academic years/loan periods are divided into two payment periods.
-The first payment period ends after at least half of the credit hours and weeks are successfully completed (usually at least 12 credit hours and 15 instructional weeks).
-The second payment period is the remainder of the academic year.
+Generally, academic years are divided into two payment periods.
+The first period ends after at least half of the credit hours and weeks of instructional time are successfully completed, and the second period is the remainder of the required credits and weeks.

 To give you a better idea of how this works, let’s use an example.
-Assume that during a 24-credit-hour academic year, a student receives $7,000 in federal financial aid while his or her tuition and course materials fees total $5,000.
-The student authorized the University to retain the financial aid funds needed to pay for future applicable charges during the payment period.
+Assume that during a 24 credit-hour academic year, a student receives $7,000 in FSA and incurs tuition and course materials fees totaling $5,000.
+The student authorized the University to retain the funds needed to pay for future applicable charges during the payment period.

 Remember, one disbursement will be paid for each 12-credit payment period scheduled.
-In this example, the $7,000 financial aid award would be divided in half and scheduled in two disbursements of $3,500 — one for each payment period.
+In this example, the $7,000 FSA award would be divided in half and scheduled in two disbursements of $3,500 — one for each payment period.

 Tuition and course materials fees are charged as incurred.
-So for each payment period, the student will be charged $2,500, assuming all courses were successfully completed.
+In each payment period, let’s assume the student would incur institutional charges in the amount of $2,500.

-Since the first payment period will incur charges of $2,500, and the student will receive financial aid funds of $3,500, the student will receive $1,000 more in aid than is needed for payment period costs.
-In this case, once all aid is disbursed, the student would be eligible to receive a refund of $1,000 in excess FSA funds, which could be applied against other non-institutional expenses that make up the student’s cost of attendance.
+Since the first payment period would incur charges of $2,500, and the student would receive FSA funds of $3,500, the student would receive $1,000 more in FSA funds than is needed for costs incurred at the institution.
+In this case, once all aid is disbursed, the student would be eligible to receive the remaining $1,000 in excess FSA funds, which could be applied against other non-institutional expenses that make up the student’s cost of attendance.

-The University can release your excess funds to you in one of two ways, and the choice is entirely up to you.
-Funds can be sent as a paper check, or they can be direct-deposited into your designated bank account.
+The University can release your excess funds to you in one of two ways.
+Funds can be mailed as a paper check, or they can be direct deposited into your designated bank account.

-You will make this election during the application process by completing the Credit Balance Delivery Option on the University of Phoenix Financial Aid Web.
+You will make this election during the application process by completing the Credit Balance/Direct Deposit form on the University of Phoenix® Financial Aid Web.
 You can change this election at any time and as many times as necessary to suit your needs.